 Her blade stopped only millimeters away from my forehead, but the only thing that caught my attention was how her expression suddenly changed again.
 My words reached her.
 I know it did.
 I saw it.
 Her fierce blue eyes dimmed like she was trying to recall a lost memory and her blade slowly lowered to her side.
 She was gazing at me in wonder, trying to remember who I was.
 I staggered to my feet in front of her.
 I didn’t care if she killed me because I was determined to do what I’ve been dying to do since I met her that fateful day on Sola.

 I slowly approached her, eyes still fluttering around as if trying to comprehend the mayhem around us.
 I put my hands around her back, pulling her closer to me and I slowly moved my face in on hers, kissing her gently on her soft lips, finally expressing my true feelings to her.
-I kissed her tenderly a few times before stopping.
+I kissed her tenderly a few times before resting my forehead on hers.

 The Kiko I fell in love with was finally back with me, “Sarth…”

 She moved in on me and we kissed again with a mutual, loving passion.
-My heart was racing and beating with joy as I finally confessed my love for her.
+My heart was racing, beating with joy as I finally confessed my feelings for her.
 I wanted to stay like this forever, never letting the moment end, forgetting all the pain we’ve been through to get to this point.
-She let go of her sword and wrapped her arms tightly around me.
+Her sword fell from her hand as she wrapped her arms tightly around me.
 Holding her close, I could feel the warmth begin to return to her body.
 It was the best moment of my life.

-Once we stopped she gazed at me with sad eyes, “She’s gone… isn’t she?”
+Once we stopped she gazed at me with a pain in her eyes, “She’s gone… isn’t she?”

-I didn’t want her to fall back into despair again but I couldn’t lie to her, so I simply cast my eyes down.
-I knew she already knew the answer, but it hurt just to recall it.
-We both cast our eyes to the ground and I squeezed her arms as I saw her break down and cry for the first time ever.
+I didn’t want her to fall back into despair but I couldn’t lie to her.
+I cast my eyes down.
+I knew she already knew the answer, but it hurt just to recall.
+She turned her head and I squeezed her arms as I saw her break down and cry for the first time ever.
 I held on to her and we both grieved over the loss of Rei and our other friends that we’ve lost to this race.